 Raise a glass to the little company Sam Walton established a few blocks away on the west side of Bentonville City Square by ordering a Hive ‘n Dime.
 Featuring your choice of vodka, gin, or bourbon and house tonic, this classic cocktail is a play on Walton’s 5 and 10.
 Or enjoy hickory wood-softened Arkansas moonshine in a Bad Moon Rising cocktail that pairs it with smoky scotch, Madeira, and maple.

-With a menu of New American cuisine peppered with Southern inspiration, Chef Gray works with local farms to source fresh ingredients for his ever-changing menu, including fresh produce from Villines Farm and Vet Veggies, berries from the Neal Family Farm, mushrooms from Fat Top Farm, lamb from Hanna Family Ranch, artisan cheese from White River Creamery, and gluten-free baked goods from Olly Makes Bakery.
+With a menu of New American cuisine peppered with Southern inspiration, Chef Gray works with local farms to source fresh ingredients for his ever-changing menu, including fresh produce from Villines Farm, berries from the Neal Family Farm, mushrooms from Fat Top Farm, artisan cheese from White River Creamery, and gluten-free baked goods from Olly Makes Bakery.

 Pro Tip: Before your meal, enjoy an aperitif at Undercroft, a speakeasy in the basement of The Preacher’s Son, or sip a nightcap on the restaurant’s rooftop bar.